 In Luxembourg, more than a third of households have only one occupant, but living alone does not equal being lonely.
 There are plenty of people who happily live solo, many with a great circle of friends and family, or those who simply enjoy their own company.

-However, if you do notice that one of your neighbours is spending the festive season alone, you might want to check that everything is OK, and offer your help and support in this season of goodwill to fellow man.
+However, if you do notice that one of your neighbours is spending the summer alone, you might want to check that everything is OK, and offer your help and support.

 Need to talk to someone?